 - Partner with the Product and Technology teams to establish the parameters of a volunteer management system and then develop strategies to ensure volunteer records, project impacts, and costs are kept up-to-date

 At the end of year 1, the Director will have:

 - Developed and implemented a global volunteer engagement strategy in concert with the senior leadership and Executive teams.

-- Launched at least one chapter in accordance with the newly-implemented strategy.
+- Launched at least one chapter in accordance with the chapter network strategy.

-- Ensured that 90% of projects are staffed with qualified volunteers within four weeks of the needs for a project being identified.
+- Ensured that 90% of projects are staffed with qualified volunteers within 4 weeks of the needs for a project being identified.

 - Created a volunteer engagement calendar with volunteer opportunities, training sessions, and coordinated outreach.